Formal Security Analysis on dBFT Protocol of NEO: Discussions

 The dilemma confronted by dBFT, in fact, has been well studied for years.
-Back to the early research on such issue, the Two Generals Problem was proposed by \cite{Akkoyunlu75} in the computer science field.
-This problem has been proved to be unsolvable in communication protocols \cite{PeaseSL80}.
-Moreover, the most prevailing Byzantine problem is also unsolvable under the case of network failure.
-VR \cite{OkiL88}, Paxos \cite{Lamport98}, and two-phase-commit (2PC) protocols are proposed to realize the multi-participants communications in the distributed system, but it can only solve the crash problems by non-human behaviors instead of Byzantine problem by arbitrary human behaviors \cite{mohan1986transaction}.
+Back to the early research on such issues, the Two Generals Problem was proposed by Akkoyunlu et al. \cite{Akkoyunlu75} in the computer science field.
+The problem has been proved to be unsolvable in communication protocols \cite{PeaseSL80}.
+Moreover, the most prevailing Byzantine problem is also unsolvable in the case of network failure.
+VR \cite{OkiL88}, Paxos \cite{Lamport98}, and two-phase-commit (2PC) protocols are proposed to realize the multi-participants communications in distributed systems, but it can only solve the crash problems by non-human behaviors instead of the Byzantine problem by arbitrary human behaviors \cite{mohan1986transaction}.
 Other similar algorithms, including Zab, Zyzzyva, Kafka, and three-phase-commit (3PC) protocols \cite{vukolic2017rethinking}, cannot satisfy the requirements for practical applications, either.
-As analyzed before, dBFT is inherently a 2PC protocol, facing the same Byzantine problems with respect to the consistency of consensus.
+As analyzed before, dBFT is inherently a 2PC protocol, facing the same Byzantine problems regarding the consistency of consensus.

 \textit{Q2.Will the issue be thoroughly solved?}